kokoko3k/koko-aio-slang/docs-ng.md

     Will cause uneven brightness of the image, more at the center,<br>
     less at the edges.<br>

+    Vignette size:
+        Modulates the size of the circular shade.
+    Screen brightness uniformity:
+        Modulates the strength of random uneven brightness across the screen.

 **Spot:**<br>
     Simulates external light reflected by the monitor glass.<br>